 DWD's operational analysis and forecast products for the ICON model are being stored in the SKY database since 2015-01-20.
 However, the set of data fields stored is subject to continuous changes and improvements.
 I. e. the inclusion of additional fields has become necessary with the activation of more advanced physical parameterizations.
+Similarly, horizontal and vertical resolution have been increased, as more powerful HPC systems became available.
+In November 2022 the number of vertical levels of the global deterministic and ensemble system has changed from 90 to 120 levels.
+At the same time the horizontal resolution of the ensemble system has been enhanced from 40 km to 26 km.

-The set of data fields of the early months is likely to be incomplete with regard to the initialization procedure that is explained in this tutorial: For example, the surface tile approach (see Section 3.8.11) has been activated no earlier than December 2015.
+Further note that the set of data fields of the early months is likely to be incomplete with regard to the initialization procedure that is explained in this tutorial.
+For example, the surface tile approach (see Section 3.8.11) has been activated no earlier than December 2015.